sebw/AAP2-demo-runbook/readme.md

 BV: when the organization doesn't have an ITSM platform, AAP can be used to create forms.

+## Advanced schedules

+UC: an external team (e.g.: ITSM) needs to schedule jobs in AAP, recurring or one off.
+We give them the opportunity to do so by using a job template with a simple survey.
+They can also make API calls or use the Ansible Controller collection.
+The appropriate workflow starts when requested and part of the workflow deletes the schedule when done.

+BV: AAP can become the scheduler for everything, with possibilities to create advanced schedules (recurring with exceptions, highly dynamic, on demand).

 ## Integration with external vault

 UC: instead of storing secrets in AAP, secrets can be managed in external vaults.
 External vaults can rotate passwords on a regular basis and AAP doesn't need to know when that happens.
 Anytime an automation runs, AAP will ask the external vault what is the password at runtime.